 one you have never heard of.
 So when you book your flight make sure you are on one of these.
-Sadly, Delta which flies NY to Athens non-stop does not have individual TVs but their partner Air France does so if you don't mind stopping in Paris use them.
 Otherwise a portable DVD and several spare batteries will be helpful and you get to choose the movies.

 adding about $700 to the cost of your flight.
 The good news is that Radio Shack makes similar headphones which sell for $50 and you can just bring your old CD Walkman.
 I used to just listen to classical or spiritual music to keep me calm but I discovered that rock music and Greek music sounds pretty good at 35,000 feet.

 No big deal.
 You don't fly for the food.
-Just go to your favorite deli, pizza place, restaurant, gourmet foodstore or bakery and bring a bag of your own food.
-If you saw the look on people's faces as they try to figure out what to do with the mess that is on their tray and they look over at me, the guy who has turned down his airplane food and is now eating a pepperoni pizza while his wife eats a bagle with lox and creamcheese and the teenage daughter is eating sushi.
+Just go to your favorite deli, pizza place, restaurant, gourmet food store or bakery and bring a bag of your own food.
+If you saw the look on people's faces as they try to figure out what to do with the mess that is on their tray and they look over at me, the guy who has turned down his airplane food and is now eating a pepperoni pizza while his wife eats a bagel with lox and cream cheese and the teenage daughter is eating sushi.

 you throw up and they will blame you.